Enjoy instilling more memorable traditions into your home by searching my Thanksgiving tradition posts.

 Today we made these Gratitude Rolls “Just because,” but I envision using this during a birthday celebration and have everyone write something they love about the special birthday “blessing.”

 As guests arrive have each person write a few things that they are grateful for on small sheets of parchment paper.
 I’ve used paper before, but if you choose to do that, then use parchment paper to protect it from the dough.
-If you want to spend extra time making homemade butter horn rolls each Thanksgiving like we do, you’ll love them, but purchasing one or more packages of Store bought Crescent Rolls works well without the extra work (which is what I used for these pictures.)
+I used pens, but you may purchase food Safe markers.

 Remember, it’s not about having the perfect meal, it’s about celebrating life together.